-T3 Moving Average Analysis & T3 Moving Average Trading Signals
+T3 Moving Average Stock Analysis & T3 Moving Average Trading Signals

 The T3 moving average is similar to the original MA, and it can be traded in the same way as the original Moving Average indicator.

-This Technique involves using two T3 Moving Average and generating signals when the two cross each either upward generating an upwards trend signal or cross downward generating a downward trend Signal.
+This Technique involves using two T3 Moving Average and generating signals when the two cross each either upward generating an upwards stock trend signal or cross downward generating a downward stock trend Signal.

 Crossover Signal

-Bullish Trend - Prices are bullish as long as price action remains above the indicator.
-When this move happens it implies that prices are bound to continue moving upwards.
+Bullish Stock Trend - Stock Prices are bullish as long as stocks price action remains above the indicator.
+When this move happens it implies that stock prices are bound to continue moving upwards.

-Bearish Trend - Prices are bearish as long as price action remains below the T3 Average.
-When the price is below the indicator it implies that price is bound to continue moving downwards.
+Bearish Trend - Stock Prices are bearish as long as stocks price action remains below the T3 Average.
+When the stocks price is below the indicator it implies that stocks price is bound to continue moving downwards.